iauns/cpm/README.md

 interfaces.

-For example, if a module you added (lets call this module `B`) requested version `v0.9.1` of module `A`, and you subsequently requested `v0.9.5` of module `A`, then your version would be upgraded to `v0.9.5` to comply with the pre-existing version of the module if you specified `USE_EXISTING_VER TRUE` when adding module `A`.
+For example, if a module you added (lets call this module `B`) requested version `v0.9.5` of module `A`, and you subsequently requested `v0.9.1` of module `A`, then your version would be upgraded to `v0.9.5` to comply with the pre-existing version of the module if you specified `USE_EXISTING_VER TRUE` when adding module `A`.
 It is considered best practice to set `USE_EXSTING_VER` to `TRUE` when adding *externals* (not regular modules) to your project.
 Especially when building modules for others to use.
+But also be aware that your version can be *downgraded* in the same manner.
+You can generally avoid being downgraded by re-arranging the order of your calls to `CPM_AddModule`.

 When adding regular non-external modules, you may consider using this option to reduce the size of your executable if multiple different versions of